 ■ Title and concept of the work

-Title: Takashibaya Public Bar
+Title: Takashibaya Bar

 I love izakayas because they are my grandmother's homes.